Trolleybuses in La Chaux-de-Fonds: Lines

 The present system is made up of the following cross-city routes, all operated at 10-minute intervals:

 All service has been temporarily operated by diesel buses since 2014.
 However, even before that indefinite suspension, lines 1 and 4 were replaced by diesel bus lines 52 and 54 in the evenings and on Sundays and public holidays, so that during those off-peak times only line 1 was operating as a trolleybus line.

 Fleet

 Former fleet

 Initially, the La Chaux-de-Fonds trolleybus system had a fleet of 10 short two-axle vehicles.
 Six additional new trolleybuses later joined the fleet as three sets of twins, delivered in 1954, 1961 and 1965, respectively.
 Another 13 vehicles were acquired secondhand.

 Between 1978 and 1982, TN bought eight new trolleybuses with secondhand electrical equipment from the Geneva system, and unsuccessfully tested a secondhand vehicle from the Lucerne system.

 In 1990, three new rigid trolleybuses were introduced to the fleet.
 They were NAW / Hess BT 5-25 type vehicles, and were given the fleet numbers 111 to 113.
 The last three high-floor vehicles in the fleet, they were withdrawn from service between the end of 2007 and the end of 2010.
-Their replacements, diesel-powered buses, have been used alternately with trolleybuses on the trolleybus lines.
+Their replacements, diesel-powered buses, were used alternately with trolleybuses on the trolleybus lines.